 As COVID-19 cases began to rise around the world in March 2020, governments and businesses had no choice but to take extraordinary measures to flatten the curve.
-As an IT leader, you were likely tasked with helping entire companies transition to remote work all at once.
+As an IT leader, you were likely tasked with it pandemic planning—helping entire companies transition to remote work all at once.

 Cubicles were replaced by home offices.
 Face-to-face meetings were replaced by video calls.
 Work performance was measured by tasks completed instead of hours worked.
 Digital connectivity became more important than ever before.